WHAT TO EXPECT AT YOUR FIRST CLASS AT AFFINITY ACADEMY

 To finish the class we partner up either by invitation or by someone our instructor will assign and we commence 5 minute rounds.
 At the start of each round, you’ll begin by facing your partner on your knees.
 When you’re both ready shake hands and start to “roll”: this we do to try out all our techniques, stopping whenever one person taps and then restarting from your knees.
 This portion of the class is entirely optional as well but I encourage you to roll with someone for a round to experience what "rolling" is.

 When I first decided to try Jiu Jitsu I started to do some research on what to expect, I thought I was prepared but clearly did not do a great job at researching, as my first class I didn’t even bring a water bottle with me!
 I remember my first class very clearly, we were learning a sequence of moves.
 Pulling Guard, Scissor Sweep, Achieving Top Mount, Transition to Arm Bar submission.
 I remember feeling very, very discouraged that I wasn’t immediately as good as I would like to be, or as good as the very patient blue belt that was instructing me.
 I was extremely out of shape, hot and dehydrated (again bring water) I went home doubting I would attend another class.
 My wife asked me how it went, I told her I am out of shape, and I am terrible at Jiu Jitsu, I wasn’t going to return.
 My wife reminded me that I wanted to train in Jiu Jitsu to GET IN shape and like any skill you learn things take time to master.
-I had a free week of classes so with nothing to lose I came back.
+I had a my trial week of classes so with nothing to lose I came back.
 At the end of my second class I purchased a Gi from Affinity Academy and when I got home I signed up for a 12 month membership package.
 9 months later and I rarely miss a class.
 Through experience I have learned that the moves I learned on my first day were not the most basic of moves and thinking I would master them within 60 minutes was absolutely ridiculous!

 When you arrive at Affinity Academy I will make sure to introduce myself, I’ll be the guy in class asking lots of questions, laughing a lot and drinking lots of water!
 I hope this extended testimonial helps you in knowing what to expect, the opportunity to write this happened as I didn’t quit after my first class, like anything worth doing Jiu Jitsu can be difficult but at Affinity Academy you’ll find plenty of rewards in training.
 Remember at your second class you are TWICE as good as you were at your FIRST….stay hydrated and I’ll see you on the mats!